Our Constitution: The Bill of Rights (Grades 7–9)

 - Hand out the graphic organizer "Analyzing the First Five Amendments."

-- The teacher then “share reads” the first five amendments with the students.
-This is done by having the students follow along silently while the teacher begins reading aloud.
-The teacher models prosody, inflection, and punctuation.
-The teacher then asks the class to join in with the reading after a few sentences while the teacher continues to read along with the students, still serving as the model for the class.
+- "Share read" the first five amendments with the students.
+This is done by having the students follow along silently while you begins reading aloud, modeling prosody, inflection, and punctuation.
+Then ask the class to join in with the reading after a few sentences while you continues to read along with the students, still serving as the model for the class.
 This technique will support struggling readers as well as English Language Learners (ELL).

-- The teacher now asks the students to continue with the rest of the amendments on the sheet.
+- Ask the students to continue with the rest of the amendments on the sheet.
 As they complete the amendments you can share out some of the best results so the students know if they are on the right track and to acknowledge them for their critical-thinking skills.

 Students will understand the rights and restrictions that are defined by the second five amendments of the Bill of Rights in the United States Constitution.
 They will demonstrate that understanding by restating those ideals in their own words.